ALLEN Coaching

 Answer:

 The weed can be effectively eliminated by using weedicides.
 One can use the 2:4- D and 2:4: 5-T which do not affect mature monocotyledons.
-This is a synthetic auxin and is widely used by farmers but is to be used in caution and restraint so as to not hamper the crops.
+This is a synthetic auxin and is widely used by farmers but is to be used with caution and restraint so as to not hamper the crops.

 Question:19